Impact of Elections on the Indian Economic Market: History So Far

 In 2009, UPA came back to power.

-The market gained 17% in a single day, but as the second tenure of the UPA government was filled with scams, the market remained choppy.
+The market gained 17% in a single day.
+But as the second tenure of the UPA government was marked by a series of scams, the market remained choppy.

-The decline in investor confidence during the UPA government's second term had adverse effects on domestic and foreign investments, leading to reduced capital inflows.
+The decline in investor confidence during the UPA government's second term adversely impacted domestic and foreign investments, leading to reduced capital inflows.

 Uncertainty surrounding policies and regulatory stability further hampered investment decisions and economic growth.
 Additionally, the UPA government struggled with managing fiscal deficits and controlling inflation, creating an unfavourable economic environment.